MooVC/MooVC.Architecture/README.md

 - Changed Ddd.Services.IBus and Ddd.Services.Bus to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.IProjector to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.IRepository and its related extensions to only support async variants of each operation (**Breaking Change**).
+- Changed Ddd.Services.StartSaga and Ddd.Services.StopSaga to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.CoordinatedGenerateHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.CoordinatedOperationHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.ConcurrentMemoryRepository so that it is no longer serializable (**Breaking Change**).